-“Nobody else was doing that, so it became my calling,” says Waters, who founded the non-profit RARE Science in 2013.
+“No one else was doing that, so it became my calling,” says Waters, who founded the non-profit RARE Science in 2013.
 With RARE Science she has succeeded in creating a framework to power rare disease research and bring together families across 38 countries who share one of the almost 400 conditions the organization is working on.

 That’s because WuXi NextCODE is building the leading global platform for storing, sharing, and interpreting massive sets of genomic data.
-“This platform uses DNA sequencing, functional and clinical data and artificial intelligence (AI) to answer important questions about biological targets,” she says.
+“This platform uses DNA sequencing, functional and clinical data, and artificial intelligence (AI) to answer important questions about biological targets,” she says.
 These tools make it possible to start solving rare diseases.
 They allow Waters to take her non-profit’s goals to scale and help more patients with rare diseases receive definitive diagnoses and more effective treatments.

 “The reality of rare disease means we must work globally if we are going to have enough patients in any of our studies to have an impact,” she explains.